-2.0,4.0 SH
+2.0.4.0 SH []

-Thirty-minute (minimum) recital of instrumental or vocal music demonstrating performance ability and understanding of various musical styles.
+Thirty-minute (minimum) recital of instrumental or vocal music.
 May be taken twice up to a total of four semester hours.
 Will receive a star () grade until the semester in which the recital is given.
 Open only to students who double major in music and another area that also requires a capstone.
 Enrollment requires approval of the music faculty.